Paragraphs and Essays

 Most paragraphs we see are part of a multi-paragraph document: newspaper and magazine articles, books, business letters and inter-office memorandum, “how-to” documents, and other informational documents.
 Usually, there is an organization of the paragraphs in a specific way.
 The opening paragraph generally gives some idea of what the document is about.
 The middle paragraphs give more details about the specific point.
 The last paragraph ends the writing, generally by summing up and repeating the point.

-There are some context-specific documents that have moe clearly defined paragraphs which are something included as sections of the writing.
+There are some context-specific documents that have more clearly defined paragraphs which are something included as sections of the writing.
 For example, a feasibility report might have paragraphs as follows: abstract and/or summary, introduction, discussion, conclusion, recommendations.

 Paragraphs in Business Letters and Inter-Office Memorandum

-Business letters and inter-office memoradums basically have the same organization of the content: an introduction paragraph, paragraphs that prove or further explain, and a concluding paragraph which sums up and repeats the point.
+Business letters and inter-office memorandums basically have the same organization of the content: an introduction paragraph, paragraphs that prove or further explain, and a concluding paragraph which sums up and repeats the point.
 A business letter, however, is generally written on company stationery and has the date and address block in the upper left, a Re: line, a salutation such as Dear Mr. Haller (although some are no longer using a formal salutation), and a complimentary closing such as Sincerely.
 An inter-office memorandum is generally written on plain paper, sometimes with the company logo as part of the template, lines with To:, From:, Date:, and Re: in the upper left, and no complimentary closing.

 Paragraphs in Informational Documents and Academic Essays